 I love beetroot and there are many colorful varieties of beet plants to grow!

-Beets are delicious roasted, sauteed, boiled with butter, made into borscht.
-They are are excellent when grown for baby beets. raw in salads, or grated in veggie burgers.
+Beets are delicious roasted, sautéed, boiled with butter, and made into borscht.
+They are excellent when grown for baby beets, raw in salads, or grated in veggie burgers.

-Growing beetroots can pose some challenges, I will admit out beets were somehow harder for me to master than others.
+Growing beetroots can pose some challenges, I will admit our beets were somehow harder for me to master than others.

 Most beets are round, but there are certain types like ‘Cylindra’ that are actually long and narrow.
 These are excellent if you’re growing them for canning purpose as they’re easy to process and slice into small circles.